stackitcloud/stackit-sdk-generator/templates/python/README.md

-If you need to change something in the Python Generator, try always first to add [user-defined templates](https://openapi-generator.tech/docs/customization#user-defined-templates), instead of overwritten existing templates.
+If you need to change something in the Python Generator, try always first to add [user-defined templates](https://openapi-generator.tech/docs/customization#user-defined-templates), instead of overwriting existing templates.
 These ensure an easier upgrade process, to newer versions of the openapi-generator.

 If it's required to customize the original templates, you can copy them into this directory.